dougeby/IntuneDocs/intune/vpn-settings-ios.md

   - **Zscaler**: Requires you to integrate Zscaler Private Access (ZPA) with your Azure Active Directory account.
 For detailed steps, see the [Zscaler documentation](https://help.zscaler.com/zpa/configuration-example-microsoft-azure-ad#Azure_UserSSO).
   - **Custom VPN**

-* **Excluded URLs**: When connected to the Zscaler VPN, the listed URLs are accessible outside the Zscaler cloud.
-If you enable strict enforcement,make sure to include your company's Azure AD domain name in the list.
-This step ensures that users can continue to sign in and receive MDM policies.
+* **Excluded URLs** (Zscaler only): When connected to the Zscaler VPN, the listed URLs are accessible outside the Zscaler cloud.

 - **Split tunneling**: **Enable** or **Disable** to let devices decide which connection to use, depending on the traffic.
 For example, a user in a hotel uses the VPN connection to access work files, but uses the hotel's standard network for regular web browsing.